antrea-io/antrea/docs/feature-gates.md

 OVS is required to be installed on the virtual machine or the bare-metal server before running Antrea Agent, and the OVS version must be >= 2.13.0.

+### SupportBundleCollection

+`SupportBundleCollection` feature enables a CRD API for Antrea to collect support bundle files on any Node or ExternalNode, and upload to a user defined file server.

+More documentation will be coming in the future.

+#### Requirements for this Feature

+User should provide a file server with this feature, and store its authentication credential in a Secret.
+Antrea Controller is required to be configured with the permission to read the Secret.